Enhancing ground-state interaction strength of neutral atoms via Floquet stroboscopic dynamics: Performance Assessment

-Finally, laser detuning is a critical error source in quantum optics and quantum computing, as it shifts the effective transition frequency and weakens the Rydberg blockade in Rydberg atoms.
-In Fig.~\hyperref[fig4]{4(d)}, we simulate the evolution of fidelity under detuning errors ranging from $-30$ kHz to $30$ kHz.
-The selected detuning errors were randomly chosen within this range, and we found that the fidelity reached up to $98.8\%$ throughout this error spectrum.
-However, it is worth noting that the detuning error should not be excessively large to maintain such high fidelity.
-Additionally, this result highlights the robustness of the system within the specified range.
+{\textbf{Laser detuning errors.---} Laser detuning errors constitute a major source of systematic imperfections in quantum optical and quantum computing platforms.
+Such detuning shifts the effective transition frequency and can weaken the Rydberg blockade.} In Fig.~\hyperref[fig4]{4(d)}, The evolution of the fidelity is simulated in the presence of detuning errors randomly sampled from the range $[-2\pi \times 30~\mathrm{kHz},\, 2\pi \times 30~\mathrm{kHz}]$, with the results averaged over 50 independent realizations.
+It is found that the fidelity remains as high as $98.8\%$ in this range of detuning errors.
+This indicates that the protocol is robust against detuning imperfections, provided that the errors remain within experimentally relevant bounds.